 - Additional projects that are driven by economic benefits or multiple outage impacts.

-Dollars are set aside in ATC’s capital forecast to address Unspecified-Network need drivers.
-ATC begins to identify Unspecified-Network dollars with internal discussions to determine how to best serve our customers local and regional needs.
-In these discussions, we determine which potential solutions are more likely to be built within the 10-year Assessment period should events happen that cannot currently be accurately predicted.
-The cost and potential benefits of the solutions are discussed, vetted, and approved by our executives.
-After internal consensus is reached, the ATC capital forecast is updated to include dollars for these Unspecified-Network need drivers.
-Project requests are not initiated for these Unspecified-Network dollars until specific needs are confirmed.
+Dollars are set aside in ATC’s capital forecast to address Network Unspecified Projects.
+ATC begins to identify Network Unspecified Projects with internal discussions to determine how to best serve our customers local and regional needs.
+In these discussions, we collaboratively determine which potential projects are more likely to be built within the 10-year Assessment period.
+The cost and potential benefits of the project are discussed, vetted and approved by our executives.
+After consensus is reached, the ATC capital forecast is updated to include dollars for these Network Unspecified Project dollars.

 All Projects Assessment

-After the 10-Year Assessment project deficient analysis is completed, models are built that include all planned, proposed, as well as the majority of the provisional projects.
-The provisional projects included are needed to address system limitations found in the ten-year planning horizon that were not addressed by proposed and planned projects.
-These models are called “All Projects” models and are more indicative of the expected system configurations for the 2021, 2025, and 2030 study years.
+After the 10-Year Assessment project deficient analysis is completed, models are built that include all planned, proposed as well as the majority of the provisional projects.
+The provisional projects included are needed to address system limitations found in the ten year planning horizon, that were not addressed by proposed and planned projects.
+These models are called “All Projects” models and are more indicative of the expected system configurations for the 2018, 2022, and 2027 study years.

 This “All Projects” analysis assesses the list of reinforcements that are beginning to define our reinforcement plan.
 The following are three important questions regarding this plan.